fallen-icarus/multisig-vault/README.md

 Now the program should properly compile the scripts.
 If you would like to use an IDE like VScode, launch it from the terminal while in the nix-shell.
 Everything should work as long as it was launched from within the nix-shell.

-The settings.json file has a template for how to format your desired vault settings.
+The [settings.json file](https://github.com/fallen-icarus/multisig-vault/blob/main/settings.json) has a template for how to format your desired vault settings.
 Then checkout the scripts directory to see some example actions.
+Everyone unique settings.json file will have a unique vault address.